Jane Shore: Second marriage and later life

 While in Ludgate prison, Lambert captivated the King's Solicitor General, Thomas Lynom.
-After he expressed an interest in Lambert to Richard, the king tried to dissuade him for his own good but if Lynom were determined on the marriage, to release Lambert from prison and put her in the charge of her father until Richard's next arrival in London when the marriage could take place.
-Despite the king's dissuasion, they were married.
+After he expressed an interest in Lambert to Richard, the king tried to dissuade him for his own good but if Lynom were determined on the marriage, he agreed to release Lambert from prison and put her in the charge of her father until Richard's next arrival in London when the marriage could and did take place.
 It is believed that Lambert lived the remainder of her life in bourgeois respectability.
 Lynom lost his position as King's Solicitor when Henry VII defeated Richard III at the Battle of Bosworth in August 1485, but he was able to stay on as a mid-level bureaucrat in the new reign, becoming a gentleman who sat on the commissions in the Welsh Marches and clerk controller to Arthur, Prince of Wales, at Ludlow Castle.
-Thomas More attested that even in her old age an attentive observer might discern in her shrivelled countenance traces of her former beauty.
+Thomas More said that even in her old age an attentive observer might discern in her shrivelled countenance traces of her former beauty.

 According to Michael Drayton, who had seen a purported portrait of her, "her hair [was] of a dark yellow, her face round and full, her eye gray, delicate harmony".